Tuesday & Wednesday: 10-6pm

 The charity's objectives are to keep the library open, to provide a service which reflects what the local community wants, to promote literacy generally and to be a welcoming place in the community.

-KCL is entirely dependant on the local community for survival in terms of volunteers to run the day to day and associuated projects such as events and fund-raising as well for financing.
-It is up to the community to support the library now as Camden have decided not to be involved any longer.
+KCL is entirely dependant on the local Community for survival in terms of volunteers to run the day to day and associated projects such as events as well for financing.
+If the Community wants to keep its library open, then It is up to the community to support it as Camden have fully withdrawn.

 KCL has to pay market rates for:

-- the City of London Corporation for its occupancy of the building,
+- Using the building with fees to The City of London Corporation for its occupancy of the building,

-- to buy and maintain the stock of books and DVDS to lend
+- Buying and maintaining the stock of 20,000 books and DVDS

 KCL works closely with a number of local groups and charities, the Heath and Hampstead Society, the Hampstead Heath Community and the South End Green Association as well as many residents associations and trader groups.